 You've selected a field that's referenced by a custom formula field in an unsupported way.
-Formulas can use BLANKVALUE, CASE, HYPERLINK, IF, IMAGE, ISBLANK, ISNULL, and NULLVALUE, as well as concatenation (&).
+Formulas can use BLANKVALUE, CASE, HYPERLINK, IF, IMAGE, ISBLANK, ISNULL, NULLVALUE, and concatenation (&).

 Flows and Processes

 You've selected a field that's used in one of these contexts.